-During this pandemic, the Board has recognized ensuring schools are designed, built, and maintained to protect students' health requires regular, ongoing inspections and technical assistance.
+During the COVID-19 pandemic, the Board has recognized that ongoing, regular inspections and technical assistance provided by local health jurisdictions are critical to ensuring schools are designed, built, and maintained to protect students' health.
 Only twelve of Washington's thirty-five local health jurisdictions have school environmental health and safety programs.
-In order to provide basic health and safety protections for all school children across the state, local health jurisdictions must have sufficient resources and capacity to conduct school environmental health and safety inspections.
+Providing basic health and safety protections for all school children across the state, local health jurisdictions must have sufficient resources and capacity to conduct school environmental health and safety inspections.

-One of the important lessons of the pandemic is the critical importance of indoor air quality is a key component of school environmental health.
+One of the important lessons of the pandemic is the critical importance of indoor air quality as a key component of school environmental health.
 Higher ventilation rates can improve student performance and reduce the transmission and spread of respiratory illness, including SARS-CoV-2 (the virus that causes COVID-19).
 Regular inspection, maintenance, and regular repairs of heating, ventilation, and air conditioning (HVAC) systems as well as adequate ventilation to dilute contaminants can improve indoor air quality and school safety.